iamlouk/projects/README.md

 Future Ideas:

 - A REDIS clone (using epoll etc), maybe in Rust?
+- A [QBE](https://c9x.me/compile/) to/from LLVM-IR or to/from GCC GIMPLE translation?
+- A small simple compiler backend: ISel, Register Allocation, ...

 Projects to small for their own repository or just small little things I want to try out.